Existence theory for magma equations in dimension two and higher: Well-posedness

-\begin{theorem}[See Theorems 9.2.3 and 11.6.2 of \cite{krylov2008lectures}] Assume: \begin{itemize} \item The matrix valued function $a$ is symmetric, positive definite, and uniformly bounded from above and below on $\R^d$. \item $a$, $b$, and $c$ are $C^m(\R^d)$, with $C^m$ norms uniformly bounded by a constant $K$. \item $L 1 \leq -\delta$, for some constant $\delta >0$ \end{itemize} Then for any $f \in H^{m}(\R^d)$, there exists a unique $u \in H^{m+2}(\R^d)$ such that $Lu=f.$ Furthermore, there is a constant $N$, such that for any such $f$, if $Lu=f,$ then
+\begin{theorem}[See Theorems 9.2.3 and 11.6.2 of \cite{krylov2008lectures}] Assume: \begin{itemize} \item The matrix-valued function $a$ is symmetric, positive definite, and uniformly bounded from above and below on $\R^d$. \item $a$, $b$, and $c$ are $C^m(\R^d)$, with $C^m$ norms uniformly bounded by a constant $K$. \item $L 1 \leq -\delta$, for some constant $\delta >0.$ (Here, $L1$ is the operator $L$ applied to the constant function $1,$ so $L1=c(x).$) \end{itemize} Then for any $f \in H^{m}(\R^d)$, there exists a unique $u \in H^{m+2}(\R^d)$ such that $Lu=f.$ Furthermore, there is a constant $N$, such that for any such $f$, if $Lu=f,$ then

 \end{theorem} Then the analog of Theorem \ref{evans} holds: \begin{cor} Assume $a \in C^{m+1}(\R^d)$, $1/a\in L^\infty(\R^d)$ and $g\in H^{m}(\R^d)$.
 Then there exists a unique $u\in H^{m+2}(\R^d)$ solving $L_au=g$ with